Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Applications and examples

 where the double factorials are defined as

 with initial values of $T_{2n}$ given by $1, 3, 45, 1575, 99225, 9823275, 1404728325,\dots$, constituting sequence \href{https://oeis.org/A079484}{A079484} in the \textsc{Oeis}.

-We are interested in the random variable $X_n$ counting the root degree of these $3$-bundled bilabelled increasing trees of size $n$, under the random tree model.
+We are interested in the random variable $X_n$ counting the root degree of these $3$-bundled bilabelled increasing trees of size $n$, under the uniform random tree model.
 Note that by definition there are no bilabelled trees with an odd number of labels, so $T_{2n+1}=0$ and, consequently, $X_{2n+1}=0$.
 In the following we use the notation $R_n=X_{2n}$ for the root degree.
-By~\eqref{eq:inctree} and \eqref{eq:phi3bundled}, the generating function